KI7MT/wspr-analytics/docs/index.md

 that number has increased to over 75+ Million per month and shows no sign of abatement.
 By any reasonable definition, it is safe to say that [WSPR][] has entered the realm of [Big Data][].

+## Features

+- Full Tool Chain Installation and Environment Setup Guide(s)
+- Tutorials, experiments, and tests on large data sets
+- Exposure to leading-edge technologies in the realm of Big Data Processing
+- Hints, tips and tricks for keeping your Linux distro running smooth
+- And eventually, produce useful datasets for the greater Amateur Radio Community to consume

-## Project Goal
+## Primary Focus

-The goal of this project is to provide a set of tools to download, manage, transform and query WSPR DataSets using modern [Big Data][] frameworks.
+The focus of this project is to provide a set of tools to download, manage, transform and query WSPR DataSets using modern [Big Data][] frameworks.

 ## Folder Descriptions